sindresorhus/map-obj/readme.md

 ### mapObject.mapObjectSkip

-Return this value from a `mapper` function remove a key from an object.
+Return this value from a `mapper` function to remove a key from an object.

 ```js
 const mapObject = require('map-obj');